 SUGGESTED WAY TO APPLY ICE: Fill two zipper lock bags with crushed ice.
 Cut a pair of pantyhose at the thigh and slide both ice bags halfway down the leg (to the knee area).
 Tie the ends of the pantyhose on top of the patients head and adjust ice to sides of face over surgical sites.

-PAIN: Unfortunately most oral surgery is accompanied by some degree of discomfort.
+PAIN: Unfortunately most Wisdom Teeth Removal is accompanied by some degree of discomfort.
 You will usually have a prescription for pain medication.
 If you take the first pill before the anesthetic has worn off, you should be able to manage any discomfort better.
 Some patients find that stronger pain medicine causes nausea, but if you precede each pain pill with a small amount of food, chances for nausea will be reduced.
 The effects of pain medications vary widely among individuals.
 If you do not achieve adequate relief at first, you may supplement each pain pill with an analgesic such as aspirin or ibuprofen.
 Some patients may even require two of the pain pills at one time.
 Remember that the most severe pain is usually within six hours after the local anesthetic wears off; after that your need for medicine should lessen.
 If you find you are taking large amounts of pain medicine at frequent intervals, please call our office.
 If you anticipate needing more prescription medication for the weekend, you must call for a refill during weekday business hours.

 DIET: Eat any nourishing food that can be taken with comfort.
 Avoid extremely hot foods.
 Do not use a straw for the first few days after surgery.
 It is sometimes advisable, but not absolutely required, to confine the first days intake to liquids or pureed foods (soups, puddings, yogurt, milk shakes, etc.) Avoid chewing food until tongue sensation has returned.
 It is best to avoid foods like rice, nuts, sunflower seeds, popcorn, etc., which may get lodged in the socket areas.
 Over the next several days you may gradually progress to solid foods.
 It is important not to skip meals!
 If you take nourishment regularly you will feel better, gain strength, have less discomfort and heal faster.
 If you are a diabetic, maintain your normal eating habits or follow instructions given by your doctor.